 Broccoli cakes are a delicious way to eat your vegetables.
-These vegetable cakes are baked, not fried, to make them an even healthier choice.
-Inspired by my original veggie cakes recipe, these broccoli cakes are approved by even the pickiest eaters.
+These vegetable patties are baked, not fried, to make them an even healthier choice.
+They are approved by even the pickiest eaters.

 If you make a purchase through one of the affiliate links, I make a few pennies at no extra cost to you.
 Questions?
 Please see disclosure for info.

 Why you should make this recipe

 - Quick & Easy – This recipe is done, from start to finish, in just over 30 minutes.

 - Make ahead – You can make them a day ahead and bake them later.

 - Nutritious – These little patties clock in with 5 grams of protein each and only 73 calories.
 They are loaded with nutrient-dense ingredients and just a sprinkle of Parmesan makes them extra delicious.